xf-shi/ML-for-Transaction-Costs/README.md

 # Deep Learning Algorithms for Hedging with Frictions

-This repository contains the Forward-Backward Stochastic Differential Equation (FBSDE) solver and the Deep Hedging, as described in reference [2].
-Both of them are implemented in PyTorch.
+This repository contains the Forward-Backward Stochastic Differential Equation (FBSDE) solver, the Deep Hedging, and the ST-Hedging, as described in reference [2].
+All of them are implemented in PyTorch.

 The special case with following assumptions is considered: